 running ruining my life.

-I had enough when my oldest threw a temper tantrum over a show that wouldn’t play right.
+I had enough when K threw a temper tantrum over a show that wouldn’t play right.
 Screaming ensued, things were thrown, tempers flared.

 In that moment, a lightbulb came on in my mind.
 What were we doing?
 What were we thinking?
 This is not the life we were trying to create for ourselves or our kids.
 Not even close.
 We are working towards a simpler life with less things to cloud our minds and our lives.
 Screens were just cluttering everything up and causing bad attitudes all around!

-Since taking the screens, I’m finally getting that repose I thought the screen time was providing.
-There is less fighting (I can’t say there isn’t any, my oldest two are 14 months apart and siblings will be siblings), attitudes are better, homeschooling actually happens with two focused little girls, there’s more help, more learning, more cooperation, better sleep.
+Since that moment, I’m finally getting that repose I thought the excessive screen time was providing.
+There is less fighting (I can’t say there isn’t any, K and M are 14 months apart and siblings will be siblings), attitudes are better, homeschooling actually happens with two focused little girls, there’s more help, more learning, more cooperation, better sleep.
 The baby even slept through the night for the first time!
-I’m definitely attributing it to the screens even if it had absolutely nothing to do with it.
+I’m definitely attributing it to cutting way back on screen time.

-We have been able to spend more time enjoying each other and less time mindlessly watching the growing screen in front of us.
+We have been able to spend more time enjoying each other and less time mindlessly staring at a screen in front of us.

 Imaginations have blossomed once again.